WenPai-org/wenpai.org/wp-content/plugins/icon-block/readme.txt

 6. You are not limited to traditional icons.
 Any SVG-based graphic will work as well.
 The block will respect any hard-coded color/fill values in the provided SVG.

 == Changelog ==

+= 2.0.0 = 2024-11-08

+If you're upgrading from a version before v2.0.0 and have icons with custom rotation and styling, you may notice slight changes in their appearance.
+This is due to an update in how rotation is managed within the block.

+**Added**

+* Added full 360 degree rotation support.
+* Added support for `contentOnly` editing.
+* Added support for text nodes within SVG icons.
+* Added localStorage support for the preview size in the Icon Library.

+**Changed**

+* Updated "Tested up to" to WordPress 6.7.
+* Updated minimum WordPress version to 6.5.
+* Updated the way rotation and vertical/horizontal flipping are handled.
+CSS classes are no longer used.
+* Updated the deprecated `useSetting` function to `useSettings`.
+* Improved the positioning of the quick inserter modal.
+* Updated the icon placeholder to better match Core.
+* Updated the link control to better match Core.
+* Updated general component styling to match Core.

+**Removed**

+* Removed the deprecated `getEditorSettings` conditional.

+**Fixed**

+* Fixed the bug where values would not get reset when closing the custom icon editor modal.
+* Fixed the nested toolbar visual bug by replacing `DropdownMenu` with `Dropdown`.

 = 1.9.0 = 2024-07-20